machtwatch/frontend-master-git-in-depth/README.md

 nothing to commit, working directory clean
 ```

-As you can see, our `HEAD` is still pointed at `exercise2`, and our working directory is clean.
-The major benefit here is that we are now free to change branches, do other work, etc. without our changes getting in the way.

 Now we're ready to apply that change that we stashed.
 Where is it?

 ```